 As the taps for a RRC filter cannot tend to infinity in time, the filter design is truncated and a roll off period is defined which is denoted as alpha.
-As stated in the previous section as alpha is reduced then the speed of roll of in the frequency domain is increase.
-These results in a larger number of taps and therefore a more complex filter design, hence it is desirable to design a filter with the minimal length which meets the requirements of the communication system.
+As stated in the previous section as alpha is reduced then the speed of roll of in the frequency domain is increased.
+This results in a larger number of taps and therefore a more complex filter design, hence it is desirable to design a filter with the minimal length which meets the requirements of the communication system.
 Figure 34 shows a RRC filter with alpha set to 0.22, which produces a reasonable roll off rate in the frequency domain shown in subplot two.
 Subplot three shows the pulse shaped signal, where it is clear that ISI will occur as the pulse is not representative of the sampled signal.
-This is to be expected as the RRC filter does not meet the Nyquist criterion for suppressing spectral distortion at integer multiples of the sample rate, i.e. at integer multiples of T the RRC filter does not cross zero, this is only achieve when the two RRC filters are combines to yield a raised cosine filter.
+This is to be expected as the RRC filter does not meet the Nyquist criterion for suppressing spectral distortion at integer multiples of the sample rate, i.e. at integer multiples of T the RRC filter does not cross zero, this is only achieved when the two RRC filters are combined to yield a raised cosine filter.

 Applying the analogue filter and the second RRC filter yields Figure 35 where is it is clear that no ISI has been introduced and the signal has been bandlimited to the Nyquist Frequency of the T space model.
 It is important to note that the sampling points are known, where the point of sampling is determined by the index of peak value of the of the impulse response of each filter i.e. the index of peak value of the raised cosine plus the index of peak value of analogue filter.
 The signal is then sampled from this point at intervals of Beta to Beta times by number of T spaced samples.
 This methodology only works if the channel is not time varying, therefore the current model only represent noise seen at the receiver.